minh1507/Default_projectAPI/README.md

 - Docker, Git, library

-- Prefer next level Nestjs, asp.net, java spring boot
+- Prefer next level Nestjs, asp.net, java spring

 => Its all basic for you to learn Be, good luck!